AdventureLouis/AutoScaling_in_Terraform/README.md

 ![Auto-scaling-diagram](https://github.com/user-attachments/assets/753a7eee-aa9f-4e70-87fa-5cea474f8491)

-# AWS Resources  used for this project inlude the following:
+# AWS Resources  used for this project include the following:

 - VPC